s0lari/Hornets-Nest/README.md

 General setup could be :

 1) 1 Domain controller server and relevant Active Directory configuration
-2) 1/2 Servers
+2) 1/2 Servers domain joined
-3) 1/2 Client machines with office installed (see below)
+3) 1/2 Client machines with office installed (see below) that are also domain joined.
 4) 1 Offensive system that is not domain joined, but on the same network (this can simulate an external attacker to host tools/c2 etc- you could totally go the exta mile and configure another network entirely with relevant VM firewall appliances etc, but it is a time/cost vs what are you trying to demonstrate decision).